 What exactly:

-- Modern testing tools check the “database” (previous logs, user behavior, in-app changes) and generate test cases automatically.
+- Modern testing tools check the “database” (previous logs, user behavior, in-app changes) and generate test cases automatically — a hallmark of AI-based software testing that adapts on the fly.

 - Tools have a self-healing feature: track UI changes and update tests on their own.